theramiyer/blog/content/post/2022/to-wear-or-not-to-wear-the-hijab.md

 The petitions filed did not necessarily split these two aspects of the hijab issue, though.

-The Karnataka high court delivered a verdict{{< sidenote >}}Restriction on wearing hijab ‘reasonable’: Full text of Karnataka HC judgement upholding ban ([ThePrint](https://theprint.in/judiciary/restriction-on-wearing-hijab-reasonable-full-text-of-karnataka-hc-judgement-upholding-ban/874034/)){{< /sidenote >}} stating that the girl children should comply with school uniforms, and that it was a "reasonable restriction", adding that it was "constitutionally permissible".
+The Karnataka High Court delivered a verdict{{< sidenote >}}Restriction on wearing hijab ‘reasonable’: Full text of Karnataka HC judgement upholding ban ([ThePrint](https://theprint.in/judiciary/restriction-on-wearing-hijab-reasonable-full-text-of-karnataka-hc-judgement-upholding-ban/874034/)){{< /sidenote >}} stating that the girl children should comply with school uniforms, and that it was a "reasonable restriction", adding that it was "constitutionally permissible".
 In the Karnataka High Court's view, the students could not object to this restriction.

 The court dismissed the claim that the hijab was an essential religious practice in Islam.

+In October, the two-judge Bench of the Supreme Court had a split verdict{{< sidenote theprintteamDivergenceOpinionFull2022 >}}‘Divergence in opinion’ — Full text of Supreme Court’s split judgement in Hijab ban case ([ThePrint](https://theprint.in/judiciary/divergence-in-opinion-full-text-of-supreme-courts-split-judgement-in-hijab-ban-case/1166211/)){{< /sidenote >}} on whether the girls should be allowed to wear a hijab.

 ## Iran's take on the hijab